-- Discussion posts may contain language that can be misinterpreted so be sure to give others the benefit of the doubt, and keep it in mind when you write your own post or responses.
+- Discussion posts may contain language that can be misinterpreted so be sure to give others the benefit of the doubt and keep in mind when you write your own post or responses.

 - If you have a strong opinion on a topic, it is acceptable to express it as long as it is not phrased as an attack or accusation.
 Please be respectful and gracious with differing opinions.

-- When upset, wait before writing your response.
+- When upset, wait before posting your response.
 Messages posted (or emailed) in anger are often regretted.

-- Be sure to proofread your work before posting.
-It will help make the post easier to read and be understood by your classmates.
+- Be sure to proofread your work before posting; make sure it’s easy to read and can be understood by your classmates.

-- Your instructor reserves the right to delete any post that is deemed inappropriate for the discussion forum, or any other type of communication within the LMS without prior notification to the student.
+- Your instructor reserves the right to delete any post that is deemed inappropriate for the discussion forum, or any other type of communication within Canvas without prior notification to the student.
 This includes any post containing language that is profane or violates the harassment and sexual harassment policy.